 Weirdo

-When the name of his all-Asian rock band, The Slants®, was turned down for a patent, Simon Tam took his fight all the way to the Supreme Court.
+When the name of his all-Asian rock band, The Slants®, was turned down for a trademark, Simon Tam took his fight all the way to the Supreme Court.
 The eight-year battle finally resulted in success.
 Illustrations use limited color and angular lines to suggest the difficulty of the fight to highlight the name, intended to confront bias head-on.
 Resources included lyrics to the titular song.

 We Sing From the Heart: How The Slants® Took Their Fight for Free Speech to the Supreme Court